 66 km further along the A2 and we were into the Kirchenwald Tunnel.

 Driving Through Switzerland on the Autostrada

 Driving from Switzerland into France

-Almost ten hours after we left our holiday home in Italy we crossed the border into the Alsace region of France in the Haut-Rhine department, arriving in Colmar in the early evening.
+Almost ten hours after we left our holiday home near Aulla, and with over 400 miles behind us,we crossed the border into the Alsace region of France in the Haut-Rhine department, arriving in Colmar in the early evening.
 Here we broke our journey, staying overnight in a central budget-price Ibis hotel.
 After a quick freshen-up and a change of clothes and then we walked the short distance to the town centre in search of a restaurant.
 What a fabulous surprise!
 I had no prior knowledge of Colmar.
 I felt as if I was stepping into a fairytale; a place that time had forgotten.
 Though people certainly hadn't forgotten it!
 The place was buzzing, locals and visitors mingling at crowded open air tables for an early evening drink in the last of the day's sunshine.

 Colmar: The Little Venice of the North